Shakira speaks for the first time about separation from Piqué: 'It feels like a nightmare' - Entertainment

 Still according to the singer, she sacrificed her career to be able to stay with Piqué and take care of her family in Barcelona.

 “When Milan started studying at the end of 2014, I knew that my career had to be put on the back burner.
 I knew that I had to settle down, put down roots in Barcelona.
-As a footballer, he (Piqué) wanted to win titles, and I had to support him.
-One of us had to make a sacrifice: either he would terminate his contract with Barcelona and move to the USA with me, where my career is, or I would have to do that,” he said.
-Shakira.
+As a football player, he [Piqué] wanted to win titles, and I had to support him.
+One of us both had to make a sacrifice: either he would terminate his contract with Barcelona and move to the US with me, where my career is, or I would have to do that,” Shakira said.

 “One of the two had to make that effort and that sacrifice.
 And I did that.
 I put my career on the back burner and came to Spain to support him, so he could play football and win titles.
 And it was a sacrifice of love.
 Thanks to that, my children were able to have a mother present, and I have this incredible bond with them, which is unbreakable and sustains us”, he added.